sento documentation

 Finding actors in the context

 If actors are not directly stored in a dynamic or lexical context they can still be looked up and used.
-The actor-context
+The actor-context protocol contains a function find-actors which can lookup actors in various ways.
+Checkout the API documentation.

 Mapping futures with fmap